ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-04"
+lastupdated: "2018-05-11"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Brocade vRouter (Vyatta) Set up Guide for VMware Environments with {{site.data.keyword.filestorage_short}}
+# Brocade vRouter (Vyatta) Set-up Guide for VMware Environments with {{site.data.keyword.filestorage_short}}

 You can configure a Brocade vRouter (Vyatta) appliance for high availability (HA) configuration within a VMware environment that is using {{site.data.keyword.filestorage_full}}.
-Use the following information in conjunction with the [Advanced Single-Site VMware Reference Architecture](https://console.bluemix.net/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window} to set up one of these storage options in your VMware environment.
+Use the following information along with the [Advanced Single-Site VMware Reference Architecture](https://console.bluemix.net/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window} to set up one of these storage options in your VMware environment.

 ## Brocade vRouter (Vyatta) Overview

-The Brocade vRouter (Vyatta) gateway will serve as a gateway and router for your environment and contain zones comprising of subnets.
+The Brocade vRouter (Vyatta) gateway will serve as a gateway and router for your environment and contain zones consisting of subnets.
 Firewall rules will be set in place between zones so they can communicate with each other.
-For those zones that do not need to communicate with other zones, no firewall rule is needed as all packets will be dropped.
+For those zones that don’t need to communicate with other zones, no firewall rule is needed as all packets will be dropped.

 In our example configuration, there will be five zones created in the Brocade vRouter (Vyatta):